leevb/NED2/README.md

 # NED2
-### _Ned Enhances Diablo 2_
+### _Ned2 Enhances Diablo 2_

 NED2 is a simple, minimal, and reliable filter made for *Project Diablo 2*.
-It aims to balance useabilty with aesthetics giving an overall better PD2 experience.
+It aims to balance usabilty with aesthetics giving an overall better PD2 experience.
 Components, such as Runeword applicability, are built algorithmically using a custom database, which both improves completeness and minimizes the overall size of the filter.

 ## Features